thiendaoxuan/bookmarktab/README.md

 ## Privacy

-BookmarkTab does not collect or transmit any data.
+BookmarkStart does not collect or transmit any data.
 All bookmark information stays on your device.

 ## License